hernantz/blog/content/calendaring-events-with-python.md

    correctly (due to an outdated db on their side, most likely, or just emails).
 2. If events are attached to a certain location, like a flight for instance, and that location changes it's timezone, then we need to recalculate all scheduled dates for that location and notify users about it.
+[Simply storing these dates in UTC is not enough][19].

 So storing **the timezone of origin** as way to get back to and from UTC is important.